Site icon Our Breathing Planet

 Source: http://bit.ly/2kOlBx0 Photo: Stephen Buchmann Public Domain Image

-Its natural coloring typically presents viewers with dazzling hues, at least when they do actually manage to spot it.
-This color pattern primarily consists of shades of bright yellow.
+Its natural coloring typically presents viewers with dazzling hues, at least when those fortunate few actually manage to spot the miniscule creature.
+This color pattern primarily consists of various shades of bright yellow.
 However, some individuals also display streaks of gold or even white.

-While it does technically have a stinger, it remains incapable of piercing the skin of a human, however.
+While the animal does technically have a stinger, this appendage understandably remains incapable of piercing the skin of a human.
 The wings of the Perdita minima also merit attention.
 That holds true because these actually qualify as powerful and large, at least relative to the body size.

-These comparatively strong wings also allow it to often carry comparatively large quantities of pollen.
-In another marvel of evolutionary development, numerous relatively large hairs cover the tiny legs of this small but surprisingly impressive insect.
+These comparatively strong features also allow the fascinating bee to frequently carry comparatively large quantities of pollen.
+In yet another marvel of evolutionary development, numerous relatively large hairs additionally cover the tiny legs of this small but surprisingly impressive insect.

 Source: https://bit.ly/2UUn2Mx Photo: John S. Ascher Public Domain Image